arhamj/fantom-docker/README.md

 # Docker support for Opera blockchain

----

 ### Description

-The project comprises a Docker file for the Opera blockchain maintained by the [Fantom Foundation](https://github.com/Fantom-Foundation)
+The project comprises a Dockerfile for the Opera blockchain maintained by the [Fantom Foundation](https://github.com/Fantom-Foundation)

 ### Prerequisites